Any new SEO and keyword optimization campaign has to start with keyword research, analysis, and keyword targeting.

-Keyword search optimization is an unavoidable, value-adding step for SEO.
-Mess up your target keywords and you run the risk of executing an SEO strategy that fails to produce results.
+It’s an unavoidable, value-adding step for SEO.
+Mess it up and you run the risk of executing an SEO strategy that fails to produce results.

 However, optimizing keywords isn’t something you can get away with doing just at the outset of a search marketing campaign.

-Continual keyword optimization is necessary to identify new keyword opportunities and to harness the traffic potential from various keyword verticals.
+Continual tracking and updating is necessary to identify new keyword opportunities and to harness the traffic potential from various keyword verticals.

 What is keyword optimization?